lagopus-tech/cecle-docs/docs/packing-machine/printing-machine/screen-printing-machine/flat-td-1525.md

 ## II.
 Core Advantages

-* **Leapfrog Printing Precision**：Thanks to the 0.01MM micro-adjustment structure and guide rail lifting system, this machine is highly suitable for precision printing.
 * **Ultra-high Production Efficiency**：Printing speed up to 1500 pcs/hr, which can greatly enhance daily production capacity.
 * **Extremely Low Air Source Consumption**：Requires only 4BAR of working air pressure to run smoothly, lowering the load requirement on the air compressor.